China allows Xi to remain president indefinitely, tightening his grip on power

 The government has said lifting the term limits is about protecting the authority of the party with Xi at its center.
 The party’s official People’s Daily has said this does not mean life-long terms.

-The party gave Xi the title of “core” leader in 2016, a significant strengthening of his position at the time.
+The party gave Xi the title of“core” leader in 2016, a significant strengthening of his position at the time.

 While the presidency is important, Xi’s positions as head of the party and head of the military are considered more important, and these titles are always given first by state media.
 With the passage of the amendment, now none of the posts have formal term limits.